rdf-elixir/website/content/grax/schemas.md

 }
 ```

 The property is accessible as a usual field name of the struct, but has an exact RDF interpretation implicitly through the internal mapping to an RDF property identifier.
-These minimal forms without any further property specifications are already valid property definitions in Grax.
-Unlike an Ecto schema, which requires a type specification, these structs are already fully functional.
-In a Grax schema the types are optional, just as RDF and most other graph models are at its core schema-free data models with optional types later on.
+These minimal forms without any further type specifications are already valid property definitions in Grax.
+Unlike an Ecto schema, where every field requires a type, for a Grax schema the types are optional, just as RDF and most other graph models are at its core schema-free data models with optional types later on.

 But before we bring types into the game, we'll have to differentiate two general kinds of properties: